Red Rose (TV series): Premise

-Set in Bolton, this series revolves around a group of friends in the town as they plan to have one more care free summer before heading off to college.
+Set in Bolton, this series revolves around a group of friends in the town as they plan to have one more care free summer before heading off to university.
 However, their plans are immediately thwarted as a sense of danger looms over the group when an app called "Red Rose" is downloaded, and makes sinister demands that end in deadly consequences if not followed.